valardizabal/ci-cd-exam/README.md

 # ci-cd-exam
-Repository for CI/CD pipeline exam submitted as part of my job application with Ascendion and Cebu Air.
+CI/CD Pipeline project for Jenkins-Docker-Helm deployment to Minikube, submitted as part of my job application with Ascendion and Cebu Air.